ClearBlade/iva-tasks/line_crossing/README.md

             "B_TO_A": "exited",                             // {string} What an B_TO_A crossing should be called "needs_video": True,                            // {boolean} Will save video when line is crossed in the specified direction (or any direction if None).
 Will not save overlapping videos.
             "needs_snapshot": True,                         // {boolean} Will save snapshot of annotated frame whenever line is crossed in specified direction.
 Only works if needs_video is false.
-            "recording_lead_time": 5,                       // {integer} Time in seconds video should start before object is detected.
+            "recording_lead_time": 5,                       // {integer} Time in seconds video should start before line is crossed.
             "clip_length": 15,                              // {integer} Desired duration of saved video
             "retrigger_delay": 3,                           // {integer} Minimum time between saved snapshots
             "clip_length_units": "Seconds",                 // {string} Units of clip_length value.
 Accepts ["Seconds", "Minutes", "Hours", "Days"].
 Defaults to "Seconds"